 - Student visa status.
 If you have a F1 or F2 student visa, a J1 or J2 exchange visitor visa or a G services visa, you are neither a citizen nor eligible non-citizen.

 - Selective Service registration.
 Men between the ages of 18 and 25 must register with the Selective Service.

 - Default.
 You must not owe an overpayment on a Federal Perkins Loan or grant program.
 You must not be in default on a federal student loan, or over your loan limits.

 - Educational purpose.
 You must certify that funds will be used solely for educational purposes.

 dropping or Withdrawing from classes

-If you are a financial aid recipient contemplating a partial or complete withdrawal or wish to drop a course, it is highly recommended that you discuss your situation with a financial aid counselor before you withdraw.
+If you are a financial aid recipient contemplating a partial or complete withdrawal or wish to drop a course, it is highly recommended that you discuss your situation with a Financial Services Specialist before you withdraw.
 Dropping or withdrawing may impact your eligibility for current and future aid.

 According to federal regulations, coursework counts toward your enrollment and federal financial aid eligibility only twice if it is completed with a passing grade.
 The third attempt at a passed course will not count toward your federal aid eligibility.
 For example, if a student takes a class and passes it with a D both times, they might choose to take the class a third time in order to get a better grade.
 This third attempt does not count toward their enrollment for financial aid eligibility.